fortinmike/git-multirepo/README.md

 ## Advantages

+- Makes setting up the project on a new machine a breeze.
-- Works really well with multiple projects that share a common set of constantly evolving dependencies.
+- Works really well for multiple projects that share a common set of constantly evolving dependencies.
 - Each dependency's repository is totally independent from the main repository, which simplifies a lot of things (merges, contributing upstream, etc.) and works well with git GUIs.
 - While the repositories are independent, git-multirepo makes sure to track everything that's required to bring back a previous version of your project in a valid state.
 - Much more approachable to novice developers than submodules or subtrees.
 - Once setup, there is little need for git-multirepo commands, so you are free to use whatever tools you like to work with your git repos.
 - Low possibility of human error (such as forgetting to contribute dependency changes back to the appropriate remotes, forgetting to commit dependencies before committing the main project, etc.)
-- Works well with CI servers.
 - You're not stuck with git-multirepo.
 It stores its metadata as [YAML](http://www.yaml.org) in the main repo.
 You can clone and checkout appropriate revisions of your dependencies by hand without git-multirepo if you need to.
 The information is there, in human-readable form.

 | How It Handles... | git-multirepo | git submodules | git subtrees |